-If you’re planning to adopt a dog, you should do a healthy amount of research first.
+If you’re planning to adopt or buy a dog, you should do a healthy amount of research first.
 Make sure the kind of dog you get will fit into your lifestyle and living environment.
-Just as important, consider whether a specific type of dog will get along well with all the members of your household – kids in particular.
+Just as important, make sure you consider whether a specific type of dog will get along well with all the members of your household – kids in particular.
+This means looking for one of the great dog breeds for large families.

-Some dog breeds are inherently kid-friendly, and some not so much.
-Some dog breeds tend to be nervous, or aggressive, and have a hard time living with the chaos that kids can create.
+Some dog breeds are inherently kid-friendly and some not so much.
+Some dog breeds tend to be nervous or have a hard time living with the chaos that kids can create.

 Qualities to Look for in a Family Dog